The GLAHR Team

-GLAHR relies on base-building methods to organize and educate Latino immigrants about their rights, defense strategies, and anti-immigrant legislation and practices.
-GLAHR has developed eighteen comités populares—local committees designed to raise the political consciousness of the Latino community.
-In these comités populares, Latinos receive leadership training, learn to carry out acts of civil disobedience, and build networks of support and shared experiences.
-GLAHR also mobilizes Latinos to participate in national campaigns and strikes for immigration reform, including the national strike on the Day of Non-Compliance in 2011.
-As a current member of the Georgia Not 1 More Campaign, GLAHR organizes marches, rallies, and acts of civil disobedience to campaign for an end to all deportations of undocumented immigrants, along with a coalition of immigrant, labor, economic justice, women’s rights, and LGBT advocacy groups.
+GLAHR also mobilizes Latinos to participate in national campaigns and events for immigration reform, including the statewide mobilization and the Day of Non-Compliance in 2011.
+As a member of Georgia Not 1 More Campaign, GLAHR organizes marches, rallies, and campaign for an end to all deportations of undocumented immigrants, along with a coalition of immigrant, labor, economic justice, women’s rights, and LGBT advocacy groups.

 GLAHR is dedicated to forging meaningful local, state, and national alliances to build a strong social justice movement.
-Among the organizations and social justice groups with which GLAHR collaborates are Southern Poverty Law Center, American Civil Liberties Union of Georgia, Southeastern Immigrant Rights Network, National Immigration Lawyers Center, and others.
+Among the organizations and social justice groups with which GLAHR collaborates are Ga Detention Watch, Project South, Southerners on New Ground (SONG), Women on the Rise, Southern Poverty Law Center, Mijente, Just Future Laws, and others.